The Best Autumn Foods in Still Life Paintings

 I love everything about autumn – the cool, crisp air, the warm sweaters, the sense that the holiday season will soon arrive.
 But most of all, I love autumn food!
-In my humble opinion, no time of year provides better cuisine than in the autumn.
-For artists, autumnal foods have also provided great inspiration, because many of the season’s most characteristic and delicious produce also happen to be very visually attractive.
+In my humble opinion, no time of the year provides better cuisine than in the autumn.
+For artists, autumnal foods have also provided great inspiration, because many of the season’s most characteristic and delicious products also happen to be very visually attractive.
 Here are all the greatest autumn foods portrayed in still life paintings.

 Chestnuts are an underrated, but tasty autumn treat.
 Although there are many ways to prepare them – in a chestnut stuffing, for example – my family likes to do it without much fuss.
-Simply rinse the chestnuts, cut a cross in the top of each, put them in a small pan, and bake them in the oven.
+Simply rinse the chestnuts, cut a cross on the top of each, put them in a small pan, and bake them in the oven.
 Give them a moment to cool after you take them out, then crack them with your fingers.
 Extracting the now-soft chestnut flesh takes work, to be honest, but it’s definitely worth it.

 In this painting by French still life master Jean-Baptiste Chardin, three chestnuts sit in the left corner of the table, alongside grapes, pears, and a teapot.
 Incidentally, grapes and pears are two more delicious foods harvested in the fall, and who doesn’t want a nice cup of hot tea on a crisp autumn morning?